Despite the Chinese setting, the author of The Story About Ping is American, born on Long Island, in fact.

 But after a night in the reeds he is lonely and wants to find his way back to his family.

 A boy falls overboard and finds him.
 The mother is the main opponent; she wants to cook Ping up for dinner.

 The boy is the one with the plan.
-(In a picturebook this often happens — the ‘hero’ of the story is shared by an animal character and a human character.
+(In a picture book this often happens — the dual role of ‘hero’ of the story is shared between an animal character and a human character.
 Hence, the story steps switch to the human character at some point.
 The boy plans to release the duck before his mother can cook him.
-He comes very close to death, because dusk is falling outside the basket, inside which he is trapped.
+He comes very close to death, because dusk is falling outside the basket and he’s trapped inside.